rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 **To remove an SMS or mobile passcode device**

 To remove an SMS device, use the **Remove all devices** option.
-To remove an mobile passcode device, use the **Manage** option to delete the device from your account.
+To remove a mobile passcode device, use the **Manage** option to delete the device from your account.

 ### Troubleshooting